smarthomeNG/plugins/enocean/README.md

 You have to know about the EnOcean RORG of your device (please search the internet or ask the vendor).
 Further the RORG must be declared in the plugin.

-The following EEPs are supported:
+The following status EEPs are supported:

 ```
 * A5_02_01 - A5_02_0B	Temperature Sensors (40°C overall range, various starting offsets, 1/6°C resolution)